 - Space shall be allowed for cranes and storage of spent and new catalysts.

-- The separate structure with the platform if required for catalyst loading and unloading.
+- A separate structure with the platform is required for catalyst loading and unloading.

 - Space shall be allowed for TW- removal & maintenance.